Policies and Procedures

 - Force Add

 The School of Business does not force add students into full sections of courses.
 Students must add themselves to waitlists and watch course availability on Patriot Web.
 Waitlists will only be available if all sections of a class are full.
 If you are a graduating senior, you may be eligible for a force add if this is your final semester.
 Please keep in mind this is not guaranteed.
-To check your eligibility and review the process, follow: Fall 2016 graduates.
+To check your eligibility and review the process, follow: Spring 2017 graduates

 - Grade Appeals